Perturbation Theory in the Minimally Extended Varying Speed of Light (meVSL) Model: Linear Perturbation Theory of the FLRW Metric in the meVSL Model

 These components describe the distribution of energy, momentum, and stress within the system.
 In perturbation theory, it might be possible to introduce a perturbation \( \delta c(x^{\mu}) \) to the background speed of light \( \tc(t) \) when there exists an additional physical variation beyond the homogeneous background quantity.
 Specifically, we express the speed of light as

-where $\delta c(x^{\mu})$ represents a perturbation that depends on space-time coordinates.
+where $\delta c(x^{\mu})$ represents a perturbation that depends on both space and time.
 We should consider this perturbation if it is not simply a background evolution due to cosmic expansion but rather an additional dynamical fluctuation.
 In other words, $\delta c$ should not be interpreted as a trivial shift in the background speed of light caused by a small perturbation in time $\delta t$ if it is a real physical degree of freedom.
-We will discuss this aspect of the meVSL model in more detail later.
-Additionally, by contracting the energy-momentum tensor with the inverse metric, we obtain the energy-momentum tensor with mixed indices as
+We will discuss this aspect of the meVSL model in more detail later.Additionally, by contracting the energy-momentum tensor with the inverse metric, we obtain the energy-momentum tensor with mixed indices as